ACM40960/project-shiva-46/README.md

 <br>

 ### Setting up environment:

  * First of all you need anaconda, if you don't have click below for the installation.

  [Anaconda here](https://www.anaconda.com/blog/anaconda-individual-edition-2021-11)

- * Next download and save the testing_and_detection folder to your local system from google drive. testing_and_detection folder is present inside the WeedDetectionSystem folder.
+ * Next download and save the testing_and_detection folder to your local system from google drive present under WeedDetectionSystem folder.

  * Open Anaconda launcher and upload the folder "testing_and_detection" here.
    # How?
    Select the "file option" --> Open from path --> provide path --> Open. path ex: C:\Users\SHIVAAMRUTH UPPALA\OneDrive\Desktop\WeedDetectionSystem\testing_and_detection.

 ## Performig detection using pre-trained model

   * For detection you need weights for network.
-And these weights files is present in the below link and must be placed in this path into -->WeedDetectionSystem-->testing_and_detection-->data-->weights.
+  * These weights file is present in the below link and must be placed in the below mentioned path in your local system :
+  *  -->WeedDetectionSystem-->testing_and_detection-->data-->weights.
  [weights here](https://drive.google.com/open?id=1-Aam2D-fqnwecbeHwa4rtzxtNjwcDkP6)
   * open [Weed_Image_Recognition.ipynb] under WeedDetection-->testing_and_detection-->detection and run each cell for results.